elesiuta/picosnitch/README.md

 # picosnitch
-- See which processes make remote network connections
+- Monitors your system to notify you whenever a program makes its first remote network connection (while picosnitch has been running)
-- Logs and config are stored in ~/.config/picosnitch/snitch.json and updated every 10 minutes or on SIGTERM
+- Logs and config are stored in ~/.config/picosnitch/snitch.json
 - Polls connections and processes at 0.2s intervals by default
 - Optionally sniff all traffic for new connections using Scapy for improved reliability
 - Inspired by programs such as: